ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

-The results for the benzyl radical are also supported by early theoretical results.\cite{bin55a,kru69a} In particular, Ref.~\citenum{bin55a} shows the same energy ordering and relative intensities of the excited states for the benzyl radical: $1^2A_2$ (weak absorption), $2^2B_2$ (weak absorption), $2^2A_2$ (strong absorption), $3^2B_2$ (strong absorption, corresponds to $4^2B_2$ in ExROPPP).
+The results for the benzyl radical are also supported by early theoretical results.\cite{bin55a,kru69a} In particular, Ref.~\citenum{bin55a} shows the same energy ordering and relative intensities of the excited states for the benzyl radical: $1^2A_2$ (weak absorption), $2^2B_2$ (weak absorption), $2^2A_2$ (strong absorption), $3^2B_2$ (strong absorption, corresponds to $4^2B_2$ in ExROPPP/GMC-QDPT).
 Ref.~\citenum{bin55a} only considered the first two orbitals above and below the SOMO in the benzyl radical, derived from the splitting of the $1^2E$ and $2^2E$ levels in benzene, so did not account for the extra dark state $3^2B_2$ in ExROPPP which involves orbitals 3 and 3$^\prime$ in the benzyl radical, so the energetic ordering in both methods is essentially the same for the states captured by both.

-For DPM, which belongs to the $C_2$ point group, the $1^2A$ state ($D_1$) appears at 515 nm in the experiment\cite{bro85a}, and at 485 and 470 nm respectively in GMC-QDPT and ExROPPP.
-This state has a weak absorption (300 $\textrm{dm}^3 \textrm{mol}^{-1} \textrm{cm}^{-1}$) in the experiment and is dark in GMC-QDPT and ExROPPP.
-The bright $4^2A$ state is seen at 336 nm in experiment\cite{bro85a} and its energy is well reproduced by GMC-QDPT and ExROPPP with wavelengths of 400 and 417 nm respectively.
-It has a high measured intensity of 31000 $\textrm{dm}^3 \textrm{mol}^{-1} \textrm{cm}^{-1}$ which is in agreement with the large oscillator strengths calculated by GMC-QDPT and ExROPPP of 0.714 and 1.362 respectively.
-Similarly as for the benzyl radical, the ExROPPP calculated energy of the bright state is in closer agreement with experiment than for the ``dark'' ($D_1$) state.
-The literature also describes a weaker higher energy absorption at 315 nm which appears as a shoulder to the left of the 336 nm peak with half its intensity.\cite{arn92a} This absorption is captured by ExROPPP and appears blue-shifted from the experimental value at 246 nm as seen in \figr{benz_dpm}, however, due to the size of the active space used it is not captured by GMC-QDPT.
+For DPM, which belongs to the $C_2$ point group, the $1^2A$ state ($D_1$) appears at 2.37 eV (523 nm) in the experiment\cite{bro85a}, and at 2.56 eV (485 nm) and 2.64 eV (470 nm) respectively in GMC-QDPT and ExROPPP and is primarily composed of $\ket{\Psi_{01}^-}$ in ExROPPP.
+This state has a weak absorption (370 $\textrm{dm}^3 \textrm{mol}^{-1} \textrm{cm}^{-1}$)\cite{bro85a} in the experiment and is dark in GMC-QDPT and ExROPPP.
+The bright $4^2A$ state is seen at 3.69 eV (336 nm) in experiment\cite{bro85a} and its energy is well reproduced by GMC-QDPT and ExROPPP with values of 4.13 eV (300 nm) and 3.95 eV (314 nm) respectively and is composed of $\ket{\Psi_{01}^+}$ in ExROPPP.
+It has a high measured intensity of 31000 $\textrm{dm}^3 \textrm{mol}^{-1} \textrm{cm}^{-1}$\cite{bro85a} which is in agreement with the large oscillator strengths calculated by GMC-QDPT and ExROPPP of 0.714 and 0.781 respectively.
+Similarly as for the benzyl radical, the ExROPPP calculated energy of the bright state is in closer agreement with experiment than for the dark ($D_1$) state.
 The energetic ordering of the doublet states in DPM is not the same in ExROPPP and GMC-QDPT due to near degeneracies and a high density of states at low energy.